ministryofjustice/tax-tribunals-downloader/README.md

 Only needed in production environments to report unhandled exceptions to Sentry.
 If variable is not set, Sentry reporting will be disabled.

-### NOTE REGARDING AWS CREDENTIALS

-Credentials are not required if the downloader is run within AWS.
-Permissions are handled by IAM roles.
-If you need to test the app locally, it will automatically use `ENV['AWS_ACCESS_KEY_ID']` and `ENV['AWS_SECRET_ACCESS_KEY']` if they are set.
-They **should not** be set in the production environment.
+### Note on Azure Storage Credentials

+They are picked up automatically by the `azure-storage-blob` gem if you use the environment variables set in `env.example`.

 ## Testing

 To set the required environment variables for testing, just copy `.env.example` to `.env` and run your tests.
-It uses the `dotenv` gem, which is setup and scoped to `spec_helper.rb`, which keeps it from polluting the other environments.
-See the note regarding AWS credentials, above, as well.
+It uses the `dotenv` gem, which is setup and scoped to `spec_helper.rb`.
+See the note regarding Azure credentials, above, as well.

 ## Development